 In this example, the store owner would be able to have 32 price tiers.
 This would constitute 3 regular, Shopify created variants, and 96 Custom Pricing variants (3 for the regular pricing and 3 for each of the 32 price tiers) for a total of 99 variants.
 Any variant that would put the variant total of a product over 100 wouldn't be created.

-If you remove a tag from a customer, that customer will no longer have access to the pricing tier associated with that tag.
-When they log into their customer account, they'll see the products' regular prices like any other customer.
+If you remove a tag from a customer, that customer no longer has access to the pricing tier associated with that tag.
+When they log into their customer account, they'll see the products' regular prices.

-When a customer account is auto-tagged, all other tags applied to the customer account by Custom Pricing will be removed.
-Any tags not created with the app will remain.
+When a customer account is auto-tagged, all other tags applied to the customer account by Custom Pricing are removed.
+Any tags not created with the app remain.

 Auto-tag rules can be ranked in priority.
-If the new tag ranks higher than the older one, the new one will replace the older tag.
-If the new tag ranks lower than the old tag, the new tag doesn't get applied:
+If the new tag ranks higher than the older one, the new one replaces the older tag.
+If the new tag ranks lower than the old tag, the new tag doesn't get applied.

-Auto-tagging based on purchased product(s) will not apply retroactively and should apply the tag to your customer's account roughly one-to-several minutes after the associated product is purchased.
+Auto-tagging based on purchased product(s) does not apply retroactively and should apply the tag to your customer's account roughly one-to-several minutes after the associated product is purchased.